Download

 3. If no director has to visit KVK, you can send the documents by post.

 Then send the documents to KVK.
-If you have an appointment at KVK because you are also registering a natural person as a director, bring all documents with you.
+If you have an appointment at KVK for another reason, please bring all the documents with you.

 How to make an appointment?